Help Center >Multi-Assets Mode >Multi-Assets Mode Risk Control Guide >

 Collateral Conversion Rates in Multi-Assets Mode

 In Multi-Assets Mode, all supported collateral tokens can be used as margin.
 Each token's value is converted into USDT based on its conversion rate.
-These rates are listed under "Rules for Multi-Assets Mode" on the contract trading page.
+These rates are listed under "Rules for Multi-Assets Mode" on the futures trading page.

 In Single-Asset Mode, these tokens are not counted as margin (conversion rate = 0), but you can freely transfer them.